 - Be careful when handling and disposing of needles and sharp instruments.

 - For a skin puncture, induce bleeding at the wound site.
-Do this by applying gentle pressure as you wash the area with soap and water.
+Do this by applying gentle pressure around the wound as you wash the area with soap and water.

-- For a skin or mucous splash, rinse the area with water.
+- For a skin or mucous splash, rinse the area well with water.

 - Get the infected person’s information.
 This includes name, address, phone number, and HIV status.
-If a patient, get their doctor’s contact information.
+If they are a patient, get their doctor’s contact information.

 - Notify your supervisor and coworkers.
 If your place of work has other procedures in place, follow those (incident reporting, etc.).

 - Seek immediate medical care.
 Go to your employee health unit, emergency department, or personal doctor.

 Once you are with medical professionals, they will assess the exposure.
 If you have a skin puncture or cut, you may also need a tetanus toxoid booster.
 The following are some questions a doctor may ask about the exposure.

 - If caused by a needle, what gauge was it?
 Was the needle solid (suturing) or hollow?